8.4 Promoting culture and cultural participation

 Institutions for cultural heritage, such as museums, archives and libraries, can be described as alternative learning environments that serve as meeting places for open discussion on art, history and social issues.
 Many cultural institutions offer activities for schools.
 Many institutions even have various types of partnerships with schools.
 The policy documents for public museums emphasise the need to engage in educational activities.

 The government proposed in 2017 that the Swedish National Heritage Board (Riksantikvarieämbetet) to be commissioned to define how cultural heritage can contribute to the school system.
 The board was tasked to promote increased cooperation between cultural institutions and schools in all parts of the country.
-The assignment is to be reported to the Government in autumn 2020.
+The assignment was reported to the Government in autumn 2020.
 Among the results, the following is of main interest: